- Tax Investing

 - At the request of the new owner, the Delinquent Tax Attorney can issue a Quit Claim Deed at the time of the sale.
 A recording fee is paid to the attorney whenever the deed is issued.

-- The redemption period will last for one year from the date of the order of the confirmation of sale.
-The original owner (or representative) of the property may redeem the property from the purchaser for the bid price plus 10% per annum interest.
+- The redemption period will last for one year from the date of the order of the decree confirming the sale.
+The original owner, lien holder or heirs of the property may redeem the property from the purchaser for the bid price plus up to 10% per annum interest.

 - Properties on which no bid other than the opening bid made by Montgomery County Government or the City of Clarksville is purchased by that government entity.
 If the original owner does not redeem the property, it is added to the surplus property inventory of that government entity at the end of the redemption period.